Radar was my favorite movie star! He was amazing and I am so glad I took so many videos of him.

 In mid May, I was leaving on a trip for a week and had a dogsitter come and stay with my dogs.
 I was departing early in the morning and my dogsitter spent the night to become more acquainted with the dogs.
 I decided to change the sheets on my bed and have her sleep […]

 When we got Radar, he was 5 months old and did not know even basic commands.
 I struggled to find basic commands for a blind puppy.
 I could only find commands for dogs that had gone blind, none for dogs that were blind from birth.
-So I had to figure out what commands to use […]
+Therefore, I had to figure out what commands to use […]